See the EVs eligible for tax credits — and why most aren't

 The Treasury Department says the new list shows that families who want to buy an electric or plug-in vehicle "will continue to have a number of options to receive a full or partial tax credit in the near term" under rules designed to build electric vehicle production and a supply chain in the U.S.

+The reduction in eligible EVs also could conflict with the administration's proposed strict new automobile pollution limits announced last week.
+The new standards would require up to two-thirds of new vehicles sold in the U.S. to be electric by 2032.
+That's a nearly tenfold increase over current electric vehicle sales.

-Many of the vehicles that aren't eligible for the credit are made outside of North American, but their manufacturers are building assembly and battery plants in the U.S.
+Many of the vehicles that aren't eligible for the credit are made outside of North America, but their manufacturers are building assembly and battery plants in the U.S., and more vehicles will become eligible.

 Some auto industry analysts say that while $7,500 would be enough to entice people away from internal combustion vehicles, a $3,750 tax credit might not be enough to offset the average U.S. new EV price.